 - A variety of tricks performed in a pass is what judges are looking for to determine the most versatile rider.
 A good pass should have tricks from each of these categories and be well-rounded.
-This shows a rider is skilled at all types of maneuvers and therefore shows variety in their riding. - Utilizing different grabs. - Spinning in both directions, backside and frontside. - Perform a diverse type of maneuvers, balance tricks, turns ollies, airs, shuvs, and rotations. - The athlete performs different types of maneuvers, or were they all based on the same maneuver?
-For example, the surface 360, 540, 720 are all similar, as each is based on a surface board rotation in the same direction. - Executing maneuvers in different stances, normal and switch, heelside and switch toeside. - Performing rotational maneuvers, board and/or body, in both directions.
-Backside, frontside, or blind. - Judging teams reserve the right to utilize our Variety Calculation tool.
-This WSWS Spreadsheet calculates board and body rotations in all directions.
-It highlights a rider's unique tricks in comparison to other athletes in that specific division and repeated tricks the rider performs in the run.
+This shows a rider is skilled at all types of maneuvers and therefore shows variety in their riding. - Were the tricks all based on the same trick?
+(360, 720, 1080, 1260) - Were the grabs different? - Did the rider spin both directions? - Did the athlete perform a diverse number of maneuvers (turns, ollies, airs, shuvs, and rotations)? - Did the athlete perform several types of maneuvers, or were they all based on the same maneuver?
+For example, the surface 360, 540, 720 are all similar in nature, as each is based on a surface board rotation in the same direction. - Did the athlete perform combinations?
+Did the combination contain different maneuvers, or were maneuvers repeated by doing the combination? - Did the athlete perform maneuvers in different stances (normal and switch, toeside and hillside)?